MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-sessions.md

 ---
 title: "Manage sessions in Omnichannel for Customer Service app | MicrosoftDocs"
-description: "Learn how to manage sessions using the session panel in Omnichannel for Customer Service app" ms.date: 04/06/2020 ms.topic: article
+description: "Learn how to start and manage sessions using the session panel in Omnichannel for Customer Service app." ms.date: 04/06/2020 ms.topic: article
 author: neeranelli